Committees and Compromises

 which actually encompassed B.A.S.F. clauses Nos.
 3 to 12.

-"that there is no sin in the flesh".
+No. 27 - "that there is no sin in the flesh".

 For the information of viewers, we comment on wording in this